Polish Writers' Union: Martial law in Poland

 On 13 December 1981 the authoritarian government of the People's Republic of Poland introduced martial law in an attempt to crush political opposition.
 Pro-democracy movements such as Solidarity were banned and their leaders detained.
 The Union of Polish Writers was suspended.
 Some of its dissident members were jailed and dozens blacklisted.
 At the Polish United Workers' Party Central Committee meeting the writers loyal to the new regime condemned the leaders of ZLP as disreputable.
-The Union was disbanded in 1983.
+The Union was disbanded on 19th of August 1983.
 It was reinstated the same year by communist hardliners based on a new pledge of loyalty, which caused a deep rift in its highly politicized community.
 Many former members did not renew their cards.

-After the collapse of the Soviet union in 1989, the ZLP lost its state sponsorship.
+After the collapse of the Communist bloc in 1989, the ZLP lost its state sponsorship.
 An alternative, new writers' union was also formed, called Stowarzyszenie Pisarzy Polskich (The Society of Polish Writers).
 As of now, both organizations have their headquarters at the Dom Literatury (Literary House) in Warsaw at ul.
 Krakowskie Przedmieście street, in a historic building which they own collectively.